-If the direction of data transfer via the queue is from target to initiator, the initiator shall signal a control ORB whose buffer contains a SHUTDOWN QUEUE control request whose T2I QUEUE parameter is equal to the value of the queue field in the final ORB.
+If the direction of data transfer via the queue is from target to initiator, the initiator shall signal a control ORB whose buffer contains a SHUTDOWN QUEUE control request whose T2I_QUEUE parameter is equal to the value of the queue field in the final ORB.
 This avoids a deadlock with the target and insures that the final ORB is eventually fetched and processed by the target.
-If completion status for the control ORB indicates that the SHUTDOWN QUEUE control request was not delivered to the target, the initiator shall either signal the control ORB again or reset the target by a write to its RESET_START register.